Azure/aca-landing-zone-accelerator/scenarios/aca-internal/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

   ]
 ```

-The value of this environment variable is the `App Id` of Vehicle Registration Service container app, here it is identical as Vehicle Registration Service container app name.
+The value of this environment variable is the Dapr `App Id` of Vehicle Registration Service container app.
+The sample apps are created with the following name: `ca-<service-name>` where the service name is also Dapr app id.
+For example, the Dapr app id of Vehicle Registration Service is `vehicle-registration-service` and the sample app name is `ca-vehicle-registration-service`.

 ## Container Apps Scale Rule

 If there is no message on Azure Service Bus topic *test*, Container Apps will scale down the number of replica of Fine Collection Service to 0.
 When a message is published on the topic, Container Apps will scale up the number of pods of Fine Collection Service.

-The scale rule sets the minimum number of replica to 0 and the maximum number of replica to 5.
-It is defined in the file `sampleApps/javaFineCollectionService/bicep/modules/container-apps.bicep`:
+The scale rule defines the minimum number of replica to 0 and the maximum number of replica to 6.
+It is defined in the file `sample-apps/java-fine-collection-service/bicep/modules/container-apps/fine-collection-service.bicep`:

 ```
 scale: {